 Web Developer $64,970

-Or a total of $310,359 in salaries annually and that is without adding the cost of project management, hiring expenses and all other unforseen circumstances that come when working with a team as sick leaves, onboarding costs, trainings, education and added benefits.
+That’s a total of $310,359 in salaries annually.
+And that is not including the cost of project management, hiring expenses and other costs such as sick leaves, onboarding costs, training, education, etc.

 So far, we have invested more than $300K in finding a team that would be working on the potential website.
-All of the above, including you, would have access to your website in order to do their jobs properly.
+Everyone, including you, would also have access to your website in order to do their jobs properly.
 This means that from the moment you get your website, 7 people would be working on it simultaneously and would have different levels of access.

-Fortunatelly for you, not all of the 2000 websites you share your space with would be active or have any traffic.
-If they were, and fully utilizing what is said in the advertisement (unlimited bandwith, storage, domains, everything), shared hosting would not be possible.
+Fortunately for you, not all of the 2000 websites you share your space with will be active or have any traffic.
+If they were fully utilizing what is said in the advertisement (unlimited bandwidth, storage, domains), shared hosting would not be possible.

-As your website becomes popular and utilizing a large amount of server resources, hosting providing companies would ask you to upgrade your plan.
-That is, if the company you are dealing with is reputable and cares for its customers.
+As your website becomes popular and begins utilizing a large amount of server resources, hosting providing companies will ask you to upgrade your plan.
+That is if the company you are dealing with is reputable and cares about its customers.

 Having dealt with countless hosting providers, we at DevriX know that this is rarely the case.
-What usually happens is that your website gets suspended and 8 out of 10 times you wouldn’t even receive a notification email about it, not to mention any time to react and migrate.
+What usually happens is that your website gets suspended, and 8 out of 10 times you won’t even receive a notification email about it, not to mention any time to react and migrate.

 When Amazon was down for a brief moment back in 2013, they reportedly lost more than $60K per minute.
 Even if your business is not as big, there is a study by Evolve that shows around $5,000 average loss per minute across different industries.

 After the initial panic attack, there are few things you might do to get your system up and running again.